 Migration steps

-3. Continue the $39.99/mo plan or downgrade to per-document pricing.
+Continue on monthly Premium, switch to the discounted annual rate, or downgrade to per-document pricing.

 Strengths

-• +Pro $199 includes EIN, faster filing, compliance tracking
++Pro includes EIN, faster filing, compliance reminders

 Trade-offs